Cyrus-0101/chui/README.md

 - A hobbyist functional programming language and interpreter project done in Golang as a way of understanding Golang.

+> Inspired by Thorsten Ball's books, "Writing an Interpreter in Go" and "Writing a Compiler in Go".
+All credit goes to him for the inspiration.

 ## Introduction
 - The goal of this project is to turn a `tree-walking, on-the-fly evaluating interpreter` into a `bytecode compiler` and a `virtual machine` that executes the bytecode.